cryptoChaosDev/mooza_dev/deployment/README.md

 3. Run the troubleshooting script
 4. Try the fix deployment script
 5. Fix Docker rate limit issues
+6. Fix missing dependencies issues
-6. Run the detailed diagnostics script
+7. Run the detailed diagnostics script
-7. Open an issue on the GitHub repository
+8. Open an issue on the GitHub repository